Dramatic lighting and patterned tile provide a definite wow! factor

 The loft above the kitchen provides this bird’s eye view from above the rafters.

-From the entry, it’s easy to see the ceiling height and the scale of a house that seems to swallow up the large kitchen.
+Looking down on the kitchen from the second floor it’s easy to see the ceiling height and the scale of a house that seems to swallow up the large kitchen.